arnaudin/arnaudin.github.io/_projects/brightidea.md

 thumbnail: "/projects/brightidea/brightidea-thumbnail.jpg"

 intro: |
-  Brightidea is a cloud-based idea and innovation management platform that helps companies ensure the best ideas win.
-We provide an engaging experience for employees and professional-grade management tools that make Brightidea the [#1 customer-rated idea management platform](https://www.g2.com/products/brightidea/reviews) for 3 years running.
+  Brightidea provides a cloud-based idea and innovation management platform that helps companies ensure the best ideas win.
+Our engaging employee experience and professional-grade management tools make Brightidea the [#1 customer-rated idea management platform](https://www.g2.com/products/brightidea/reviews) for 3 years running.
 Brightidea has served over 2.5 million users worldwide, and more than $15 billion in customer-reported business impact has been logged on the platform.
+(All stats as of the time I left the company.)

   **Role:** I started at Brightidea as a Product Designer and transitioned to a Product Management role soon after.
-As a startup PM I most often also supported my team with Product, UX, and UI design.
+As a startup PM with design experience, I most often also supported my team with UX, UI, and interaction design as well as supporting research.

 content_layout:
   - section_layout: text
     content: |
       ## Idea Management Fundamentals

+      A theme I first focused on was idea management fundamentals for managers, sponsors, moderators, and admins.

       [Gartner describes idea management as](https://www.gartner.com/en/information-technology/glossary/idea-management): "a structured process of generating, capturing, discussing and improving, organizing, evaluating and prioritizing valuable insight or alternative thinking that would otherwise not have emerged through normal processes."

-      As a new Product Manager a theme I focused on was idea management fundamentals for our managers, moderators, and admins.
-A driving insight was that over the past few years customers had grown from running *an* idea management program or a handful of isolated processes to running an interconnected system of programs & processes.
-For example, the winners of a problem solving challenge might move into an incubator or perhaps be fast-tracked to executive review in an upcoming pitch competition.
+While we had many of these workflows covered, a driving insight was that over the recent years, customers had grown from running *an* idea management program or two to running an interconnected system of programs & processes.

-      In this new environment, what actions will be taken, and what tools support that?
-We dug into our users' goals, broke the process down to first principles, evaluated our current offerings, revamped some areas, and built out new capabilities where needed.
-For example:
+      We started to see that in this new environment, operations needed to occur more frequently and at larger scales.
+New tools were needed to support innovation across organizations.
+We dug into our users' goals, broke the process down to first principles, evaluated our current offerings, revamped some areas, and built out new capabilities where needed--for example:

-        - Move idea(s)
+        - Move idea(s) between pipelines
-        - Copy idea(s)
+        - Copy idea(s) between pipelines
         - Link ideas
         - Merge ideas
         - Tagging and categorization